VaanaCZ/gothic-1-classic-scripts/README.md

 However, because decompilation produces messy results (in more ways than one), I have instead opted to meticulously recreate the scripts for other languages using Nico's revised scripts as a base.

 ### Original scripts
 I started out with the English scripts, gradually comparing and matching all the changes between different translations.
 After some work, I ended up with scripts that when compiled, produce files that are identical to the original .DAT files in terms of their size, information and symbol order.

+This means you can now use the original, not-decompiled scripts with all of the comments and formatting.

 There are minor differences in the OU caused by the fact that the translators often used different tools, which's effects I cannot reproduce by regular Spacer's reparsing process.